cy-0804/Bus-Ticket-Management-System/README.md

 **2. Passenger Check-In**

 The staff enters the booking ID.
 If the current time is before departure, the booking is  marked as “checked-in”.
-A boarding pass is generated using DocsSpring API
+A boarding pass is generated using DocsSpring API.

 **3. View Bus Schedule**

 The staff can view all scheduled trips for a given bus and date.
 The system will display a list of trips including departure/arrival times and status.
 Staff can update the bus status.
-For example, from “scheduled” to “boarding”, “departed”, “delayed”).
+For example, from “scheduled” to “boarding”, “departed”, “delayed”.

 **Third Party Integration**